-The TESTCan is a standardized French proficiency test used to determine if your knowledge of the language is sufficient to meet the admission requirements of the Canadian postsecondary institutions or the linguistic requirements of the professional associations of Canada.
-The scores will also give you a good idea of the additional training you might need in French.
+The TESTCan is a standardized French proficiency test used to determine if you are able to meet admission requirements of Canadian postsecondary institutions or fluency requirements of professional licensing associations.

 Description of the Test

 The TESTCan measures four skills: Listening, Reading, Writing and Speaking.
-Each test component is briefly described below.
+Each test section is described briefly below.

-LISTENING: This test is made up of about 40 multiple-choice or short-answer questions based on recorded material (dialogues, advertisements, interviews, brief lectures) delivered at normal speed.
-This section lasts 50 minutes overall; the length of each passage varies from one to five minutes.
+LISTENING: The Listening test is made up of about 40 multiple-choice or short-answer questions based on recorded material delivered at normal speed.
+The listening passages include dialogues, announcements, interviews, and short lectures.
+The test lasts about one hour, and listening passages vary in length from about one to five minutes.

-SPEAKING: During a face-to-face interview with to evaluators, you will be asked to answer to questions about your personal and professional life, as well as more general topics.
-The interviews last about 15 minutes.
+SPEAKING: The Speaking test involves a face-to-face interview with one or two evaluators who ask questions about the candidates' personal and professional life, as well as more general topics.
+The interview lasts about 15 minutes.